hellowhirl/my-bootcamp-learning/react_notes.md

         heroku will be notified, download latest source code, build it, then deploy to our backend heroku address

 to push code that we have in our local repository to the remote repository:
-    $ git push heroku master
+\$ git push heroku master

 to open heroku app (launches browser pointing to our application on Heroku):
-    $ heroku open
+\$ heroku open

 check logs on why our application crashed
-    $ heroku logs
+\$ heroku logs

 We get an error:
 MongoNetworkError: failed to connect to server [localhost:27017] on first connect [Error: connect ECONNREFUSED 127.0.0.1:27017

 - 27017 is the default port for MongoDB.
 In our backend project in the config folder, in default.json:
   "db": "mongodb://localhost/vidly" does not exist on the heroku server that is hosting our application
   - so we need to change this to the address of our MongoDB on MLab
   - we don't want to store it in the config file because it will be stored as text in a .git repository
   - never store secrets in your config files (they can be open to anybody - security risk)
   - for a production environment we should use environment variables
   - these env variables are not part of the source code - we need to set them in the terminal

 how to store a variable on Heroku:
-    $ heroku config:set project_db=mongodb://someuser:password@blahblahblah
+\$ heroku config:set project_db=mongodb://someuser:password@blahblahblah

+## React Advanced Notes